 The main issue that you’ll run into when switching from 700c to 650b is brake reach if you’re using rim brakes.
 If you’re using disc brakes, you won’t face this issue and you can skip this section.

 Because the rim radius of 650b wheels is 19 mm smaller than 700c wheels, the brakes have to reach that much further to grip the rims.
 They also need to reach around the larger tires that you’re likely to install.
 This means you will need to replace your rim brake calipers with a pair with a longer reach.
 The exact reach you’ll need depends on your frame and fork.
-To help you measure brake reach, check out this guide from Sheldon Brown.
+To help you measure brake reach, check out this guide.

 Basically, you’ll need about 19 mm more reach than your current brake calipers.
 Usually, u-brakes and centerpull calipers have long enough reach.
 It is also possible to build a bracket to move your existing brake calipers if you’re comfortable with DIY.